 the simplest manifold

-Here we introduce the simplest self-persistent stage in topology—the hyperbolic figure eight knot.
-This topology is defined as a double-cover of the simplest possible 3-manifold ( the Gieseking Manifold ) defining the complement with the smallest possible volume.
+The simplest self-persistent stage in topology is the hyperbolic figure eight knot.
+This topology is defined as a double-cover of the simplest possible 3–manifold ( the Gieseking Manifold ) defining the complement with the smallest possible volume.

 Video thumbnail